Keynote Speakers

 Mr Peters is the Deputy Prime Minister (Until 31 May 2025), Minister of Foreign Affairs, Minister for Racing and Minister for Rail.

-Chief Executive, Fairtrade Australia and New Zealand
+Chief Executive, Save the Children New Zealand

 Kate Russell ONZM, FFINZ